CACH LLC Is Suing Me in New York — What Do I Do?

 You count the days starting the day after service.
 Weekends count.
 If the last day falls on a weekend or court holiday, the deadline rolls to the next business day.
 Check the affidavit of service filed with the court to confirm exactly how you were served — that determines whether you have 20 days or 30.

 If you miss the deadline, the plaintiff can apply for a default judgment.
-New York courts can vacate defaults for excusable default and meritorious defense under CPLR § 5015(a)(1) within one year of the judgment, but you must file a motion, you must show both elements, and the court has discretion.
+New York courts can vacate defaults for excusable default and meritorious defense under CPLR § 5015(a)(1) within one year of the judgment, but you must file a motion, show both elements, and the court has discretion.
 Vacating a default is much harder than answering on time.

 Does CACH LLC Actually Own My Debt?
 (And What the SquareTwo Bankruptcy Means)